Compare two cars

 Verdict

 SAAB is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In this case though, it seems that both cars show similar levels of passenger protection all together, so that won't break a tie.
 But one thing that actually could is the performance, with BMW being considerably quicker, thus putting more smile on driver's face.
 It does come at a cost though, and that's the fuel consumption...
 All together, there's not much more to say, in this case I wouldn't even consider anything but SAAB.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among more than 12.000 different ones in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.